Principal Investigator:

 Rachel Hughes, M.S.

 Rachel received her Bachelor of Arts in Psychology from California State University, Stanislaus, and her Master's of Science in Clinical Psychology at Palo Alto University.
 She is pursuing her Ph.D. in Clinical Psychology with an emphasis in Neuropsychology at Palo Alto University.
 Her clinical experience includes providing individual therapy in a community mental health setting, as well as conducting neuropsychological and psychodiagnostic evaluations in a medical setting and substance use rehabilitation setting.
-Rachel is a practicum student in the BRAVE lab who assists with co-facilitating a psychoeducational group, along with providing feedback sessions and cognitive remediation therapy.
+Rachel was a practicum student in the BRAVE lab who assisted with co-facilitating a psychoeducational group, along with providing feedback sessions and cognitive remediation therapy.
 She is interested in understanding the impact of neurocognitive functioning on treatment outcomes.

 M. Kaur, B.S.